 Mohamed Salah - £37m (from Roma, 2017)

-he scored on his league debut and after that, he couldn't stop scoring.
-43 others followed in his maiden year, and he broke the record for the most Premier League goals in a single season, with 32.
+The Egyptian scored on his league debut and after that, he couldn't stop scoring.
+Forty-three others followed in his maiden year, and he broke the record for the most Premier League goals in a single season with 32.

-He's managed to consistently net every since then, and is yet to drop below 23 goals in all competitions in a single year.
+He's managed to consistently net ever since and is yet to drop below 23 goals in all competitions in a single year.

-He scored the opener in their Champions League final win, and was the top scorer as they won the Premier League; Salah is a Liverpool legend.
+He scored the opener in their Champions League final win in 2019, and was the top scorer as they won the Premier League.